jh3y/gulp-boilerplate/README.md

 The aim is to get you up and running with something in _gulp_ quickly

 ## Known Issues
-Something is wrong with the layout and the comments and a couple other sections are incorrectly displayed
+* Something is wrong with the layout and the comments and a couple other sections are incorrectly displayed
+* The site isn't working: https://help.github.com/articles/creating-project-pages-manually
+* The link should be [here](http://kyleking.github.io/gulp-boilerplate-v2/)

 ## Usage
 #### First